aakd00/Projects/README.md

 # Projects
- This repository contains data science projects
+ This repository contains my collection of data analysis and data science projects